bernardopires/django-tenant-schemas/README.rst

 Django provides currently no simple way to support multiple tenants using the same project instance, even when only the data is different.
-Because we don’t want you running many copies of your project, you’ll be able to have:
+Because we don't want you running many copies of your project, you'll be able to have:

 -  Multiple customers running on the same instance